 While drawing up a will makes some people uncomfortable, procrastinating can be costly.
 Adults who die without a will subject their property to disbursements made by a probate court in accordance with state law.
-This is called being “intestate”, and different states have different intestacy laws.
+This is called being intestate, and different states have different intestacy laws.
 Without a will, there is no executor, so a judge will appoint an administrator to preside over your estate.
-The appointed administrator is often not the same person whom you would choose as your executor and may not always act in accordance with your wishes.
-Typically, an “intestate” probate process directs the assets in your estate to pass to your next-of-kin, and you might have different intentions about the beneficiaries of your estate.
+The appointed administrator is often not the same person who you would choose as your executor and may not always act in accordance with your wishes.
+Typically, an intestate probate process directs the assets in your estate to pass to your next-of-kin, and you might have different intentions about the beneficiaries of your estate.

-9 Things You Should Know: Creating a Will
+9 Important Considerations in Creating a Will

 - Select your executor.
 The executor (or Personal Representative) is the person you choose to administer your estate.
 The executor does not have to be a beneficiary of the estate.
 You can select a friend or family member or choose a “corporate executor”, such as an attorney or bank.
 If you select a professional, compensation will be mandatory, but many people also arrange for the estate to compensate a designated friend or family member, too, since the process can be time consuming.
-An executor is often conflated with a power of attorney, but they are different roles: an executor is the person you name to take care of your estate after you die, and a power of attorney handles matters for your estate while you are alive in the event that you become disabled or incapacitated.
+An executor is often confused with a power of attorney, but they are different roles: an executor is the person you name to take care of your estate after you die, and a power of attorney handles matters for your estate while you are alive in the event that you become disabled or incapacitated.

 - Be specific.
 Your will should include specific instructions for the distribution of your estate, including detailed lists of unique items or specific instructions for selling or otherwise liquidating your assets.
 For substantial assets like investment accounts, large bank accounts, certain insurance policies, and real estate, you might have selected beneficiaries who are too young (minor children), suffer from a disability, or have shown financial irresponsibility.
 Your attorney could recommend that your executor transfer assets to this type of beneficiary to a trust, so that a trustee of your choice could distribute smaller installments of the inheritance to your beneficiary at certain times of your choosing.
 Increasingly, people are including a separate letter of instruction which further outlines their wishes but doesn’t require a public filing.
 This is for personal reasons and to create more intimate communication with loved ones during a difficult time.